 4. Grill tuna steaks

 Preheat gas grill to medium-high heat (about 375-400℉).
-Once hot, add wrapped tuna packets onto the grill grates and cover the grill.
+Add tuna packets and cover the grill.
 Grill tuna steaks for 4-6 minutes, or until your desired internal temperature.
 (145-150℉ for well done, 140-145℉ for medium/medium well, 130-140℉ for medium rare).

 Tuna packets can also be cooked on a charcoal grill or baked in the oven at 400℉ for about 6 minutes.
-Remove tuna packets from the grill.

 5. Build sandwiches and serve

-Open foil (watch for steam!) and serve grilled tuna steaks immediately on ciabatta rolls with yellow deli mustard, arugula and balsamic red onions.
+Open foil (watch for steam!) and serve grilled tuna steaks on ciabatta rolls with yellow deli mustard, arugula and balsamic red onions.

 Plate the sandwiches with a wedged lemon for a squeeze of bright lemon juice over the tuna steak sandwich.
 Serve with one of my favorite Sides for Tuna Steaks.